barklyprotects/homebrew-barkly/README.md

 Note, if bootstrapping without a user already created, we will create one for you!

 Long term we should attempt to move any functions to the lib directory to prevent repeating code.

+#### Testing

+Currently we have open sourced this project.
+Testing takes place in [Travis CI](https://travis-ci.org/barklyprotects/homebrew-barkly).
+Our repo will be tested on each commit and PR, for free.
+On an OSX machine in the cloud.
+The current state of the build can be seen at the top of this repo and in slack.
+This may take time since there is often a backup during the business day, see [Travis CI Status Page](https://www.traviscistatus.com/) and "Backlog OS X Builds for Open Source Projects".

+This is also easy to test in VMware fusion.
+Create a new VM and install OSX from the restore partition.
+This will take ~30 minutes to install.
+You can then create a shared directory into your vm and snapshot for easy restoring.
+Then install `strap.sh` or just this tap.